Davion Mitchell: Professional career

-Sacramento Kings (2021–present)
+Sacramento Kings (2021–2024)

 Mitchell was selected with the ninth overall pick in the 2021 NBA draft by the Sacramento Kings.
-On August 5, 2021, he signed his rookie scale contract with the Kings.
-Mitchell helped the Kings win the 2021 NBA Summer League Championship and was named NBA Summer League MVP alongside Cam Thomas.
+On August 5, 2021, he signed his rookie-scale contract with the Kings.
+Mitchell helped the Kings win the 2021 NBA Summer League championship and was named NBA Summer League MVP alongside Cam Thomas.
 Mitchell was also selected to the All-NBA Summer League First Team.

 On October 20, Mitchell made his NBA debut, recording two points, three rebounds and three assists in a 124–121 win over the Portland Trail Blazers.
 On March 20, 2022, he scored a career-high 28 points, alongside three rebounds and nine assists, in a 127–124 overtime loss to the Phoenix Suns.
+After De'Aaron Fox went down with a hand injury near the end of the season, Mitchell started in his place averaging 18.6 points and 8.9 assists on 45.8% shooting in 38.1 minutes played for those games.

+In his second season, Mitchell's playing time and scoring decreased as his minutes were spread to new teammates, Malik Monk and Kevin Huerter.

+Toronto Raptors (2024–2025)

+On June 28, 2024, Mitchell, Sasha Vezenkov, the draft rights to Jamal Shead and a 2025 second-round draft pick were traded to the Toronto Raptors in exchange for Jalen McDaniels.

+Miami Heat (2025–present)

+On February 6, 2025, Mitchell was traded to the Miami Heat in a five-team trade, including Jimmy Butler to the Warriors.
+In 30 appearances (15 starts) for Miami, he averaged 10.3 points, 2.7 rebounds, and 5.3 assists.
+On April 20, during the first round of the playoffs, Mitchell recorded 18 points, four rebounds and nine assists in a 121–100 Game 1 loss to the Cleveland Cavaliers.

+On July 8, 2025, Mitchell re-signed with the Heat on a two-year, $24 million contract.